semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 The response will be the classical `"aknowledge": true` of the indices creation query.

-**Here, I won't give you full example, because we will make practical usage of tokens when we will come to full-text search.**
+**Here, I won't give you full example, because we will make practical usage of tokens when we will come to full-text search (soon, I promise)**

 ##### Making you own Analyzer

 Because Elasticsearch aims to be flexible, you can **create your own analyzers**.
-If you remember, what we call **analyzer** is simply a combination of a **tokenizer**, some
+If you remember well, what we call **analyzer** is simply a combination of a **tokenizer**, some
 **token filters** (and some other stuff, like a **character filter**).
-The creation of a custom analyzer step during the creation of the index.
+The creation of a custom analyzer steps during the creation of the index.
 The definition of it stands in the `settings.index.analysis.analyzer` field of the query you send to the cluster to create the index.

 **The request**